ShareInfocetly/self-intro/README.md

 # self_introduction 2
 Hi!
 My name is "SAYOOJ S"
 I am Currently persuing Btech degree in Electronic and Telecommunication Hi!
-My name is "Lince Joseph"
+My name is "Priyamvada Prakash"
 I am Currently persuing Btech degree in ElectronicS and Communication Engineering Intrested in Coding and to learn new programming languages